-For the last several years, the Elementary Connected Classrooms (ECC) project has engaged students by leading them through a year long inquiry project.
+From 2010 – 2017, I was a part of the Elementary Connected Classrooms (ECC) project.
+The ECC engaged students by leading them through a year long inquiry project.
 We originally based our inquiry project unit on the works of Dr. Kieran Egan from Simon Fraser University.

 I’ve written several blog posts on the ECC blog, over the past several years documenting this project: